bostontrader/crypto-docker/README.md

 * Dockerfile.debug produces a debug version.
 It executes autogen, configure, and make and is configured to include debug symbols but no optimization.
 It adds additional tools to support debugging.

+Unfortunately all of this is easier said than done.
+In actual practice we found that this system just became needlessly complicated.
+Indexing all the different variations is just too tedious for lil ole human brains.
+In addition, we can't don't actually get much DRY in doing this.
+Hence this method is deprecated in favor of /2020

+## The /2020 Solution

+The aptly named 2020 (as in hindsight) solution.
+In this case we can still use a limited heirarchy of Dockerfile to produce a base, debug, production, etc.  But we don't otherwise try to extend this heirarchy to include other coins.
+This leaves us with a fair amount of RY, but at least its workable solution.

 # Random Notes re: Build Woes

 Because the source code of these coins is so similar, certain common build issues repeatedly rear their ugly heads.
 To wit...